 – SERVICING AUSTRALIA –

-Leaving your beneficiaries with the task of wading through the complicated arrangements, whilst also grieving their loss is not the kind of legacy that you want to leave.
+Leaving your beneficiaries with the task of wading through the complicated arrangements, while also grieving their loss is not the kind of legacy that you want to leave.

 Therefore it is essential to undertake detailed estate planning to ensure all assets are dealt with in accordance with your requests and in the most beneficial way possible for your successors.
 The following items are crucial parts to consider when planning for your estate.